 - Inhabitat – Sustainable Design Innovation, Eco Architecture, Green Building - http://inhabitat.com -

-World’s First Algae-Powered Building by Splitterwerk Architects Opens This Month in Germany
+World’s First Algae-Powered Building by Splitterwerk Architects Opens in Germany

 We’ve all heard about buildings powered by solar or wind energy , but an algae-powered building?
 Splitterwerk Architects have designed just such a structure, dubbed BIQ , which will be the very first of its kind.
-Covered with a bio-adaptive façade of microalgae, the distinctive building has been designed for the International Building Exhibition in Hamburg and is slated to open this month!
+Covered with a bio-adaptive façade of microalgae, the distinctive building has been designed for the International Building Exhibition in Hamburg and quite frankly, it’s awesome!

 To create the algae façade, the building is covered in bio-reactive louvers that enclose the algae.
 These louvers allow the algae to survive and grow faster than they would otherwise while also providing shade for the interior of the building.
 Additionally, the bio-reactors trap the heat energy created by the algae, which can then be harvested and used to power the building .
 Once the building is completed, it will be evaluated by scientists and engineers to allow for future research and adaptation for future building projects.

 The project is a collaboration between Spitterwerk Architects, Strategic Science Consult of Germany , ARUP and Colt International , who are responsible for the louver design.
 According to Simon O’Hea, Director at Colt, “It’s been a very rewarding scheme to be involved in.
 We have put a lot of work into meeting the technical challenges and we now have a commercial-scale, effective solution that uses live algae as a smart material to deliver renewable energy.
 You can’t get greener than that.”

 Article printed from Inhabitat – Sustainable Design Innovation, Eco Architecture, Green Building: http://inhabitat.com